 Clearwater Bay is a beautiful golden sand beach about 45 min walk from Mpei Bay.
 The 2km long private beach is really beautiful, clean with hammocks and swings to chill.
 Be aware that there are no facilities as Driftwood hostel closed years ago.

 Mad Monkey: this party hostel has a private beach.
 Location is very secluded and you can either get here by boat or about an hour hike from Saracen Bay.
 Accommodation prices start at 9$ in a 12 bed dorm and 40$ for a private bungalow.
 They offer jungle treks and boat trips.

 Saracen Bay.
 With the whitest softest sandy beach I have never seen, Saracen Bay has established as the main tourist area on the island, with more than a dozen bungalow and villa resorts.
 There is not much of a backpacker vibe here as is full of package-holiday turist.

 Sunset Beach: a truly hidden paradise, super quiet and beautiful beach with breathtaking sunsets.
 You can get there trekking about 40 min from Saracen Bay or by boat.
-Really basic accommodation here starting for 5$ a dorm in both Huba Huba or the scuba diving resort.
-There are more comfortable accommodation available here at Robinson bungalow or Sleeping trees from 13$.
+Huba Huba or the Dive Shop are the cheapest accommodation with share dorms starting at 5 USD.
+There are more comfortable and pricey options like Robinson bungalows or the hanging glamping of Sleeping trees.

-Lazy Beach: similar to Sunset Beach, reachable in 20 min walk from Saracen Bay.
+Lazy Beach is very similar to Sunset Beach, but lacks of facilities, it is reachable in 20 min walking from Saracen Bay.
 Very quiet place as there is only one place to stay and eat there.
 Not much of a backpacker vibe.